 China’s Spectacles Market

 According to a joint 2014 survey by the Ministry of Health and the Ministry of Education, China has a myopia occurrence rate of 33% and more than 400 million of its people are myopic, 1.5 times the world average of 22%.
 The rate of myopia occurrence in primary schools, junior high schools and senior high schools is 25%, 70% and 85% respectively.
-As the myopic population in China is expected to increase by 8% on average annually, the potential of its spectacles market is huge.
+China has one of the highest prevalences of myopia in the world and its myopic population is expected to increase by 8% on average annually, suggesting that its potential spectacles market is huge.

-As living standards improve, consumers are attaching greater importance to the health and protection of their eyes when choosing spectacles, and more and more people are buying glasses of higher quality.
-In addition to practical functions, greater attention is also paid to ornamental qualities.
-The trend to buy individualised and branded spectacles is increasingly evident.
-Market projection has it that, as more consumers come to know mid-range spectacle brands, the sales of these brands may surpass those of upmarket ones.
+As living standards improve, consumers are attaching greater importance to the health and protection of their eyes when choosing spectacles, and increasing numbers of people are buying glasses of higher quality.
+Consumers are paying greater attention to the ornamental qualities of the spectacles they buy, in addition to their practical functions.
+The trend to buy bespoke, branded spectacles is increasingly evident.
+However, market projection suggests that as more consumers become aware of mid-range spectacle brands, the sales of these brands may surpass those of upmarket ones.